rs1932/homeassistant-ring_alarm_component/README.md

 # Installation
 1. Open the directory for your HA configuration where the configuration.yaml file exists
-2. If you do not have a custom_components directory (folder) there, you need to create it
+2. If you do not have a custom_components directory there, you need to create it
-3. In the custom_components directory (folder) create a new folder called ring_alarm
+3. In the custom_components directory create a new folder called ring_alarm
 4. Download the zip from this repository
 5. Place the files you downloaded in the new directory (ring_alarm) you created
 6. Restart Home Assistant